 Invoking emotions through your content should be your primary goal.
 Emotions will resonate longer.
 It will push your audience to come back for more.

 The more your content is enjoyable the higher it is the engagement.
-Resulting to actual traffic and leads
+Resulting in actual traffic and leads

 6. Inconsistent Posting

 Instagram algorithm rewards consistency.
-If you only posting content on your free time.
+If you only posting content in your free time.
 You are hurting your chances of getting the exposure you need.
 And fall for another Instagram mistakes.
-Scheduling your content is how most “if not all” business who have successful Instagram do it.
+Scheduling your content is how most “if not all” businesses who have successful Instagram do it.

 You want to stay consistent, but you want to focus on building your business as well.
 Don’t stress!
 You have several ways to go about this.
-There are tools that will help you publish your content automatically.
-Such as: Buffer, You can work on all the content you’re planning to post in advance.
+Some tools will help you publish your content automatically.
+Such as Buffer, You can work on all the content you’re planning to post in advance.
 Then set the day and time you want your content to go live.

 7. Sleeping On Instagram stories

 You don’t have to go live.
 There are other features you can explore such as Create Story.
-This features allows you to create text stories, ask questions, and do polls.
+These features allow you to create text stories, ask questions, and do polls.
 Also, you can re-post Stories from followers who’ve mentioned you.
-Or share GIFs .It’s a good way to entertain your audience and present your brand personality.
+Or share GIFs.It’s a good way to entertain your audience and present your brand personality.

-Here are few ideas that will spice up your stories in create mode:
+Here are a few ideas that will spice up your stories in create mode: